Love Your Brain: Supplements & Simple Daily Habits for a Sharper, Happier Future

 - Sleep

-His research shows that movement, nutrition, emotional wellbeing and restorative sleep all play meaningful roles in supporting long term cognitive clarity.
-His daily advice is simple.
-Ask yourself each day, is this good for my brain or bad for it.
+His research suggests that movement, nutrition, emotional wellbeing and restorative sleep all play meaningful roles in supporting long-term cognitive clarity.
+His daily advice is simple: ask yourself each day, is this good for my brain or bad for it?

 How to Support a Healthy Brain